-"It was more challenging than I thought it was going to be, but it covered the three main mission sets of being a cavalry scout."
+"It was more challenging than I thought it was going to be, but it covered the three main.mission sets of being a cavalry scout."

-Fillion, who has been in ished first in the ruck march.
+Fillion, who has been in the 101st for two years, finished first in the ruck march.

 The tradition of earning spurs goes back to the beginning of American cavalry, where new troopers received training in horsemanship and the use of the cavalry saber.
 Once they proved their ability, they were given their spurs, Cross said.
 9t which were interred at the Oise-Aisne American Cemetery on June 7, 2023.
-The Soldier was initially buried in a churchyard that was within the 42nd Infantry Division area of operations in 1918.
-The Soldier was probably a member of the 165th Infantry Regiment, originally the New York National Guard's 69th Infantry.